When Can I Start Taking My Puppy On Longer Hikes Or Adventures?

 Identification and Vaccination

 Before embarking on any outdoor activities, ensure that your puppy has proper identification, such as a microchip or a visible tag with your contact information.
-In case your puppy gets lost during a hike or adventure, having identification greatly increases the chances of a safe return.
+In case your puppy gets lost during a or adventure, having identification greatly increases the chances of a safe return.
 Additionally, keep your puppy's vaccinations up to date to protect them from potential diseases they may encounter in the great outdoors.

 Tick and Flea Protection